atingupta2005/kafka-on-aws-Jan-25/concepts/day-2/02-Troubleshooting-Kafka-Producers-and-Consumers.md

 **Causes:**
 - Producer configurations like `acks=0` (fire-and-forget).
 - Insufficient replication factor, leading to data loss during broker failures.
-- Consumers fail to read due to incorrect group IDs or subscription issues.
+- Consumers fail to read due to incorrect group IDs

 **Solutions:**
 1. Set `acks=all` in producer configurations to ensure all replicas acknowledge writes.